heavyimage/Album-Art-Bottle-LEDs/README.md

 ### Good Stuff
 * Gentle animation is nice
+* Because the pico has wifi, it can be anywhere in your home!
+On a high shelf, even.
+Wireless is cool :-)
 * The updates are pretty slick
 * Once a palette has been recieved it'll keep on displaying it until a new one is recieved.
 * Pretty pleased by the threading code on the pico for handling animation and network updates :-)